hzget/hzget.github.io/index.md

 I begin with a tutorial video created by ***Josh Gordon*** and write a blog about what I get from it.
 After that I will read the book ***Hands-On Machine Learning with Scikit-Learn & TensorFlow*** and then record the progress.
+Besides, I begin the study of **Neural Networks and Deep learning**.

 [Machine Learning tutorial](./ml_tutorials/ml_tutorials.md)